-The Consumer Expenditure Survey collects information from the Nation's households and families on their buying habits (expenditures), income, and household characteristics.
-The strength of the survey is that it allows data users to relate the expenditures and income of consumers to the characteristics of those consumers.
-The survey consists of two components, a quarterly Interview Survey and a weekly Diary Survey, each with its own questionnaire and sample.
+The Consumer Expenditure Surveys (CE) collect information from the Nation's households and families on their buying habits (expenditures), income, and household characteristics.
+The strength of the surveys is that it allows data users to relate the expenditures and income of consumers to the characteristics of those consumers.
+The surveys consist of two components, a quarterly Interview Survey and a weekly Diary Survey, each with its own questionnaire and sample.

-Data from the Consumer Expenditure Survey are used in a number of different ways by a variety of users.
-One important use of the survey is for the periodic revision of the Bureau of Labor Statistics Consumer Price Index (CPI).
-The Bureau uses survey results to select new market baskets of goods and services for the CPI, to determine the relative importance of CPI components, and to derive new cost weights for the market baskets.
+Data from the Consumer Expenditure Surveys are used in a number of different ways by a variety of users.
+One important use of the surveys is for the periodic revision of the Bureau of Labor Statistics Consumer Price Index.
+The Bureau uses survey results to select new market baskets of goods and services for the Consumer Price Index, to determine the relative importance of Consumer Price Index components, and to derive new cost weights for the market baskets.
 Market researchers find the data useful in analyzing the demand for groups of goods and services.
-The data allow them to track spending trends of different types of consumer units (See the response to question 3 for the definition of a consumer unit).
-Government and private agencies use the data to study the welfare of particular segments of the population, such as those consumer units with a reference person aged 65 and older or under age 25, or for low-income consumer units (See the response to question 4 for the definition of a reference person).
+The data allow them to track spending trends of different types of consumer units (see the response to question 27 for the definition of a consumer unit).
+Government and private agencies use the data to study the welfare of particular segments of the population, such as those consumer units with a reference person aged 65 and older or under age 25, or for low-income consumer units (see the response to question 29 for the definition of a reference person).
 Economic policymakers use the data

 to study the impact of policy changes on the welfare of different socioeconomic groups.
 Researchers use the data in a variety of studies, including those that focus on the spending behavior of different family types, trends in expenditures on various expenditure components including new types of goods and services, gift-giving behavior, consumption studies, and historical spending trends.

 - How do I contact the staff of the Consumer Expenditure Surveys?